Luizboaventura1/fastdevelopment/README.md

 ## What's FastDevelopment?

-FastDevelopment is a tool for people who want more productivity in their projects, but with an easy-to-use platform and a beautiful, clean design
+FastDevelopment is a tool for those who want more productivity in their projects, but with an easy-to-use platform and a clean, modern design.

 Deploy: https://fastdevelopment.vercel.app